nuprl/MultiPL-T/README.md

 ### Evaluating a Fine-Tuned Model

-Evaluating a fine-tuned model is not very different from evaluating a base model, as described in the *Getting Started Guide.* The only difference is that you need to specify two pieces of information when generating completions:
+The directions below are almost identical to what is in the *Getting Started Guide.*
+The only difference is that you need to specify two pieces:

-1. The location of the model, which we described below; and
+1. The location of the model, which we describe below; and
 2. The location of the model's tokenizer, which is the location of the original model.

-Since we evaluated StarCoderBase-1b on Racket in the Getting Started Guide, we will do a walkthrough of the Racket fine-tuned version of the same model.
+Since we evaluated StarCoderBase-1b on Racket in the *Getting Started Guide*, we will do a walkthrough of the Racket fine-tuned version of the same model.
 This model's performance is reported in Table 2 as **11.3%**, and we will now reproduce this number.